YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

  Plot cross-section profiles of the raw data
 -------------------------------------------------------------

-1. Use `main` to plot several EW and NS cross-section profiles and calculate first and second derivatives.
+1. Use `main` to show places where magnitudes of horizontal gradients are locally high, plot several EW and NS cross-section profiles and calculate first and second derivatives.
    - Prepare
      ```